Ree2Jinx/Ree2Jinx/README.md

 # Ree2Jinx (Codename ImaginaryConsoleEmulator)

 Attempting to make a NS2 emulator pre-release.
+(And we technically barely did it!)

 This project is for educational purposes and demonstrates various emulation concepts.